kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

                            color='r', ha='right')
    graticule4.Insidelabels(wcsaxis=1, fontsize=10, fmt="%.2f", color='b')

-The first line sets labels that correspond to positions in world coordinates inside a plot.
+The first statement sets labels that correspond to positions in world coordinates inside a plot.
 It copies the positions of the velocities, set by the initialization of the graticule object.
-It plots those labels at a Right Ascension equal to 20h35m which is equal to -51 (==309) degrees.
+It plots those labels at a Right Ascension equal to 20h35m which is equal to -51 (=309) degrees.
-It rotates these labels with angle 90 degrees and sets the size, color and alignment of the font.
-The second line does something similar for the Right Ascension labels, but it adds also a format for the numbers.
+It rotates these labels by an angle of 90 degrees and sets the size, color and alignment of the font.
+The second statement does something similar for the Right Ascension labels, but it adds also a format for the numbers.

 Note also the line: